RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 - Zhao Chunsheng and Stefan Viehböck for their wonderful algorithms
 - All the developers who made and designed the third-party tools that `airgeddon` uses
 - All the plugin makers who are contributing to extend the features and functionality of `airgeddon`
-- [BashSupport] developer [jansorg] for his effort maintaining the Bash plugin for IntelliJ platform
+- [BashSupport] & [BashSupport Pro] developer [jansorg] for his effort maintaining the Bash plugin for IntelliJ platform
 - [koalaman] and other contributors for creating the useful [Shellcheck] tool to improve our code
 - The [Parrot] crew and specially to [Palinuro] for adding `airgeddon` to their repositories
 - [Pentoo] staff for adding the tool to their repositories and specially to [ZeroChaos]